Videos About Methane Emissions in the Oil and Gas Industry

-*NOTICE: EPA makes no expressed or implied warranties as to the performance of any technology and does not certify that a technology will always operate as advertised.
+Please Note: EPA makes no expressed or implied warranties as to the performance of any technology and does not certify that a technology will always operate as advertised.
 The end user is solely responsible for complying with any and all applicable federal, state, and local requirements.
-Mention of names of commercial products and services does not imply endorsement.
+Mention of names of specific companies or commercial products and services does not imply endorsement.

 These videos were taken at various Natural Gas STAR Partner facilities using Infrared (IR) cameras to show leaking and fugitive emissions from various pieces of equipment.
 The videos highlight the importance of using an IR camera for leak detection because gas leaks are often invisible to the naked eye.
 The videos show “before and after” footage of a leak using a regular camera, followed by the same footage using an IR camera.